SimLi1333/vidra/docs/docs/concepts/features.md

 Vidra’s architecture supports advanced scenarios that are available but not yet fully tested:

 ### Advanced CRDs
-Potential for managing complex CRDs such as:
+Potential for managing complex CRs such as:
-- Network configurations (e.g., Kubenet, SDC)
+- Network configurations (e.g., Kubenet, SDC) -> Infrahub artifacts could define network policies and configurations
-- Cloud-native infrastructure (e.g., Crossplane)
+- Cloud-native infrastructure (e.g., Crossplane) -> Infrahub artifacts could define Crossplane resources for cloud services
+- Any other Kubernetes resource typer (CRD or not)

 These capabilities are technically feasible but require further testing and validation before being considered production-ready.